Krapina Neanderthal site: Material culture

 1191 lithic artifacts were discovered during the century of research at the site, and were found in all ten geologic levels as defined by Gorjanović-Kramberger.
 Stone tools are most common in levels 3 and 8, which are the levels in which the hominid fossils were found as well.

 According to the Middle Paleolithic typology set out by François Bordes, the Krapina lithic assemblage can be categorized as Mousterian, with a mix of various tool classes.
-The assemblage is dominated by side-scrapers, compromising more than half of all stone tool finds, which would classify it as Charentian Mousterian.
+The assemblage is dominated by side-scrapers, comprising more than half of all stone tool finds, which would classify it as Charentian Mousterian.
 Upper Paleolithic finds are rare, as are Levallois blanks.
 Six rock types were used in production of stone tools: volcanic tuff, silicified tuff, cherts, quartz aggregates, opals or chalcedonies, and rocks of effusive origin.
 Tuffs and silicified tuffs were used most often (65%), while cherts compromise ~23% of the artifacts.